the-senior-dev/sm_solid_js/README.md

 <details closed>
 <summary>CLICK ME! - TASK 1 - Single Responsibility Principle</summary>

+#### TASK 1 - Single Responsibility Principle

-1. [ ] Apply the **Single Responsability Principle** to split the code in [src/calculateTotalPricePerCategory.ts](/src/calculateTotalPricePerCategory.ts) into `modules` that will evolve independently.
+Apply the **Single Responsability Principle** to split the code in [src/calculateTotalPricePerCategory.ts](/src/calculateTotalPricePerCategory.ts) into `modules` that will evolve independently.

 > "A class should have only one reason to change" - Clean Code